 Work up an Appetite for Lunch at Cafe Orleans

 After that whirlwind of a morning, it’s time to relax for a bit.
-Well, almost… We’re actually going to do some excercise on Davy Crocket’s Explorer Canoes first!
+Well, almost… We’re actually going to do some exercise on Davy Crocket’s Explorer Canoes first!
 These canoes are a blast, taking guests around Tom Sawyer Island while the captain mocks your boat for their poor rowing abilities.
 Yes, you are rowing your own boat and it does take some energy.
 While we love this, it’s probably not for everyone!
 If it’s still too early for lunch at this point, head over to Tom Sawyer Island and explore the paths and caves.
 It’s a fun place, especially for those with kids.

 Slowing it Down

 After lunch we continue to slow it down a bit so that food can settle!
 After all the rushing around in the morning, there’s hardly been a chance to look at Sleeping Beauty’s Castle.
 This is a good time to get a look around the castle and it’s hub.
 If the Sleeping Beauty Castle Walkthrough appeals to you then go for it!
 Head back up Main Street after you get your fill of castle photos and selfie’s.